gnufied/spec/spec.md

 This call can be made by the CO during any time in the lifecycle of the volume after creation.
 If plugin has `EXPAND_VOLUME` node capability, then `NodeExpandVolume` MUST be called after `ControllerExpandVolume` has completed.
-If volume can not be expanded when in-use - plugin should return `FAILED_PRECONDITION` error and CO should retry only after calling `ControllerUnpublishVolume` if plugin has `PUBLISH_UNPUBLISH_VOLUME` controller capability.
+If volume can not be expanded when in-use - plugin should return `FAILED_PRECONDITION` error and CO should retry only after:

+* Calling `ControllerUnpublishVolume` - if plugin has `PUBLISH_UNPUBLISH_VOLUME` controller capability.
+* Calling `NodeUnstageVolume` and `NodeUnpublishVolume` - if plugin does not have `PUBLISH_UNPUBLISH_VOLUME` controller capability and node has `STAGE_UNSTAGE_VOLUME` capability.
+* Calling `NodeUnpublishVolume` - if plugin does not have `PUBLISH_UNPUBLISH_VOLUME` controller capability and node does not have `STAGE_UNSTAGE_VOLUME` capability.

 `ControllerExpandVolume` RPC call MUST be idempotent and if size of underlying volume already meets requested capacity, the plugin MUST respond with successfull response.